Dodgers strike back with comeback win in Game 5 to trim Braves’ NLCS advantage to 3-2

 The Dodgers required a six-man bullpen relay of their own ― in relief of starter Dustin May, who lasted just two innings ― to carry their lead home, a task made infinitely easier with the piled-on runs in the later innings.
 They went from Joe Kelly (who secured three outs) to Blake Treinen (six outs) to Pedro Baez (three) to Victor Gonzalez (three) to Brusdar Graterol.
 All of them put up zeros, except Graterol, who allowed one in the eighth.

 The ninth belonged to Kenley Jansen ― the way it always used to, before Jansen lost the bite on his cutter and his hold on the Dodgers closer’s job.
 His outing Friday night, in a non-save situation, may be best regarded as a test ― to see if Jansen can be counted on in big spots for as long as the Dodgers keep their season alive.
-He struck out the side, suggesting the answer is yes.
+He struck out the side, touching 94 mph on the radar gun for the first time in weeks, suggesting the answer is yes.

 The Dodgers played their 70th game of 2020 on Friday night.
-They have won a staggering 50 of them, a .714 winning percentage ― the equivalent a 116-win pace over a 162-game season.
+They have won a staggering 50 of them, a .714 winning percentage ― the equivalent of a 116-win pace over a 162-game season.
 They must still win twice more to reach the World Series.
 But this NLCS has become less a contest of ability than a battle of attrition.